ebastler/osprey/readme.md

 [![Top side](img/render_osprey_plate_top_s.png)](img/render_osprey_plate_top.png)  [![Bottom side](img/render_osprey_plate_bottom_s.png)](img/render_osprey_plate_bottom.png)

 ## Enclosure
-I have attached step and 3mf files of the latest enclosure prototype - the case is still heavily work in progress, and the attached case revision is not yet tested.
-They are for now included only as a reference.
+I have attached step and 3mf files of the latest enclosure prototype - the case is still work in progress, as it lacks capability of adding thumbstick or touchpad.
+It is, however, tested and works fine for regular keyboard use.
+The enclosure is designed for [Ruthex M2 threaded inserts](https://www.ruthex.de/products/ruthex-gewindeeinsatz-m2-70-stuck-rx-m2x4-messing-gewindebuchsen) and M2x8 cylindrical head screws with flat TORX head (ISO 14580) - 9 piece each.
+7 3M rubber bumpons with 7.9 mm diameter are used as feet.
+Other inserts, screws and bumpons may work but are untested.
 - [Top enclosure, step](osprey_enclosure/osprey_enclosure_top.step)
 - [Bottom enclosure, step](osprey_enclosure/osprey_enclosure_bot.step)
 - [Top enclosure, 3mf](osprey_enclosure/osprey_enclosure_top.3mf)